 Mass General Brigham System

-Salem Hospital is a member of Mass General Brigham, founded by Massachusetts General Hospital (MGH) and Brigham and Women’s Hospital -- as well as top-tier specialty hospitals in psychiatry and otolaryngology/ophthalmology, seven community hospitals, the Spaulding Rehabilitation Network, a health insurance plan, an extensive physician network, a teaching organization, and many locations for urgent and community care.
+Salem Hospital is a member of Mass General Brigham, founded by Massachusetts General Hospital (MGH) and Brigham and Women’s Hospital -- as well as top-tier specialty hospitals in psychiatry and otolaryngology/ophthalmology, seven community hospitals, Spaulding Rehabilitation, a health insurance plan, an extensive physician network, a teaching organization, and many locations for urgent and community care.

 As a member of Mass General Brigham, Salem Hospital and its internal medicine residency program benefited from exceptional educational and development support.
 The program grew and in 2019, three more training positions were added, bringing the total count to 21 categorical Internal Medicine Residents and 4 Preliminary Medicine Interns.
 Receiving outstanding training in Process Improvement, our residents are very involved with the program, hospital, and resulting community changes.